Blog Post

 Analogy: Think of DNSSEC as adding a tamper-proof, cryptographic wax seal to every page of the phonebook.
 Before using a number, you can check the seal.
 If it's broken or missing, you know the information has been altered and can't be trusted.

-DNSSEC (Domain Name System Security Extensions) solves the problem of authenticity.
-It doesn't encrypt the data, but it cryptographically signs it, creating a "chain of trust."
+DNSSEC solves the problem of authenticity.
+It cryptographically signs data, creating a "chain of trust."
 This allows your browser's DNS resolver to verify that the IP address it received for a domain is the authentic, unaltered record from the authoritative source.

 Pillar 2: Privacy with DNS over HTTPS (DoH)